drainbadenergy/drainbadenergy/README.md

 - 🔭 Building **TYCHE** — a PPO agent that has survived a simulated flash crash, a liquidity crisis, and a pump-and-dump without touching my actual savings
 - 🛠️ Shipping inventory tooling at **DoughAsYouLike** — RBAC, optimistic concurrency, and the occasional 2am stale-cache bug
 - 🌱 Reading up on market microstructure and multi-agent RL
-- 💬 Ask me about: JWT auth done properly, MongoDB version-key concurrency, or why my trading bot respects stop-losses better than most humans do
+- 💬 Ask me about: why my trading bot respects stop-losses better than most humans do
-- ⚡ Fun fact: I'm a co-inventor on an Indian patent application before finishing my degree

 ---